db-cloudflare/cf-tutor/README.md

 Cloudflare CLI tutor is an interactive learning tool to help new users understand Cloudflare Development Platform tools and concepts.

 ## Prerequisites
-cf-teach has the same prerequisites as Workers.
+cf-tutor has the same prerequisites as Workers.

 - Sign up for a Cloudflare account.
 - Install npm.